demisto/content/Packs/GCP-IAM/Integrations/GCPIAM/README.md

 ### gcp-iam-service-accounts-get
 ***
-List service accounts in project, or retrieve service accounts information.
-One of the arguments: 'service_account_name' or 'project_name'  must be provided.
+Lists service accounts in project, or retrieves a specific service accounts information.
+One of the arguments: ''service_account_name'' or ''project_name''  must be provided.

 #### Base Command